Details and instructions for installing DIY feather finish concrete countertops, and the possible complications you could face.

 It appears that many are having more success than we have had.
-But my hopes are to help you compare different methods and success/failures to give you all the knowledge you need before you tackle this DIY project.
+But my hopes are to help you compare different methods and successes/failures to give you all the knowledge you need before you tackle this DIY project.

 Just keep in mind, the above pictures show our kitchen with the current remodel (almost) complete.
-The below pictures will be showing the kitchen in progress, so you will be seeing a lot of the good, bad and ugly shots.
+The below pictures will be showing the kitchen in progress, so you will be seeing a lot of the good, bad, and ugly shots.
 I’ve talked about each aspect of the kitchen in detail, HERE.

 The Original Kitchen When We Bought the House

 Here is the kitchen from the realtor listing before we bought it.